xojs/xo/readme.md

 ### Using a parent's config

-If you have a directory structure with nested `package.json` files and you want one of the child manifests to be skipped, you can do so by setting `"xo": false`.
+If you have a directory structure with nested `package.json` files and you want one of the child manifests to be skipped, you can do so by ommiting the `xo` property in the child's `package.json`.
 For example, when you have separate app and dev `package.json` files with `electron-builder`.

 ### Monorepo

-Put a `package.json` with your config at the root and add `"xo": false` to the `package.json` in your bundled packages.
+Put a `package.json` with your config at the root and omit the `xo` property in the `package.json` of your bundled packages.

 ### Transpilation